-- An overview of HVA, TRVP, and VA expectations and guidelines

-- Hand out Chromebooks, internet devices, if needed, instructional materials and supplies
+An overview of HVA, TRVP, and VA expectation and guidelines Hand out Chromebooks, internet devices, if needed, instructional materials and supplies

-- Training on how to navigate the learning management systems and content management
+Training on how to navigate the learning management systems and content management systems (Google

-- systems (Google Classroom and Canvas)
+Classroom and Canvas)

-- Strategies on how to be successful with online learning
+Strategies on how to be successful with online learning

-- Meet the K-8 CCC and 9-12 facilitator
+Meet the K-6 CCC and 7-12 facilitator

-Parents of K-8 students will have access to the Home Access Center and parents of 9-12 students will have access to the Canvas LMS app.
+Parents of K-6 students will have access to the Home Access Center and parents of 7-12 students will have access to the Canvas LMS app.
 HVA will provide parents with progress reports, and parents are encouraged to participate in parent/teacher conferences conducted each semester.
 HVA will maintain a website and publish important information and updates for students and parents, TRVP and VA.

-At any point during the school year, parents may contact the K-8 CCC or 9-12 facilitator or building administrators for individual assistance with digital learning tools, academics, or student support services.
+At any point during the school year, parents may contact the K-6 CCC or 7-12 facilitator or building administrators for individual assistance with digital learning tools, academics, or student support services.

-K-8 TRVP: All students and caregivers will be required to attend an orientation either face-to-face or virtually prior to the start of the school year.
+K-6 TRVP: All students and caregivers will be required to attend an orientation prior to the start of the school year.
 TRVP teachers will also provide technology training and support, as well as parent/teacher conferences.
 Virtual teachers will provide parents and/or families access to their child's Google Classroom assignments and announcements, and parents will have access to the student's grades.
 Districts will provide classroom support in the form of technology, instructional materials and supplies, and grade updates.

-9-12 VA: Virtual Arkansas provides parent/guardian informational webinars throughout the school year for families of students in Virtual Arkansas courses.
+7-12 VA: Virtual Arkansas provides parent/guardian informational webinars throughout the school year for families of students in Virtual Arkansas courses.
 Virtual Arkansas teachers communicate course and grade updates weekly to parents/guardians with provided email addresses.
 Parents/guardians are also given access to the Parent Canvas App which allows them to monitor their student's activity and grades within the course.
-Family engagement is highly valued and encouraged throughout the year by providing regular Virtual Arkansas updates, emails from teachers, just-intime meetings at the local level, and up-to-date information on the Virtual Arkansas website, including the Virtual Arkansas Parent Guide.
+Family engagement is highly valued and encouraged throughout the year by providing regular Virtual Arkansas updates, emails from teachers, just-in-time meetings at the local level, and up-to-date information on the Virtual Arkansas website, including the Virtual Arkansas Parent Guide.